hardikkumar4472/Trackify-Gamified-Habit-Tracker/README.md

 🎮 Why Gamified?
 Gamification adds a layer of motivation by rewarding consistency and making habit tracking feel like leveling up in a game — making self-improvement more fun and sustainable!

-📸 Screenshots
-Add some screenshots or a demo GIF here to showcase the UI and features.

 📬 Feedback
 Have ideas or improvements?
 Feel free to open an issue or submit a pull request!